sudheerbabuu/signoz-monitor-application/README.md

 ### SigNoz vs Prometheus

 Prometheus is good if you want to do just metrics.
-But if you want to have a seamless experience between metrics and traces, then current experience of stitching together Prometheus & Jaeger is not great.
+But if you want to have a seamless experience between metrics and traces, then the current experience of stitching together Prometheus & Jaeger is not great.

 Our goal is to provide an integrated UI between metrics & traces - similar to what SaaS vendors like Datadog provides - and give advanced filtering and aggregation over traces, something which Jaeger currently lack.